 What?
 Beets in a smoothie?
 I know that may sound interesting, but it is truly delicious as long as you use a smaller sized beet.
 Too many beets in a smoothie causes it to become inedible, at least for my taste buds.
 The beautiful purple hue coming from the cherries and beets is very appetizing.
 At first sip, you'll be hooked.
-This recipe is perfect to use during the detox phase of The Elimination Diet.
+This recipe is perfect to use during Phase 1 of The Elimination Diet.
 It is also excellent to make regularly during a Detox Diet, or after having a baby to help support the body in clearing excess hormones.

 Why is this a detox smoothie?